0x50B/0x50B.github.io/_posts/2025-01-29-system-entity-navigation.md

 # Navigating Dynamics 365 Finance and Operation with System Entity Navigation

 In Dynamics 365 Finance and Operations (D365 F&O), creating deep links to specific records can enhance user experience by providing direct access to relevant data.
-Traditionally, this has been achieved using various methods, including custom `LinkHandler` classes.
+Traditionally, this has been achieved using various methods, including [Deep Link generation](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/user-interface/create-deep-links).
 However, Microsoft offers a built-in feature known as **System Entity Navigation** that simplifies this process.

 ## Understanding System Entity Navigation